dbermond/screencast/README.md

 #### `-S, --select-region`

 Select with mouse the screen region to record.
 Use a single mouse click to select an entire window.
 Click and drag with mouse to select a region.
 When dragging, use the arrow keys to fine tune.
 Right click or any other keystroke to cancel.
-The `-s` and `-p` options are ignored when using this option.
+The `-s` and `-p` options cannot be used with this option.

 The selected width and height must be a multiple of 8 (please see the [`-s`](#-s---sizenxn) option for details).
 It's hard to select a screen region that matches this need with the currently used tool.
 To overcome this, if the width and height of the selected region does not meet this requirement they will be automatically changed to the immediately higher number that comply with this criteria.
 Note that if these newly changed values are out of screen bounds **screencast** will not be able to record and will exit with error.